-"Take a census of the clan of Kehat..."
+"Take a census of the sons of Kehas from among the sons of Levi according to their families, according to their fathers house."
 (4:2)

-G-d uses the idiom of "take a census" (literally, "raise the head") only here, in the case of the clan of Kehat, and later, in the case of the clan of Gershon (Bamidbar 4:22).
+G-d uses the idiom of "take a census" (literally, "raise the head") only here, in the case of the clan of Kehas, and later, in the case of the clan of Gershon (Bamidbar 4:22).
 When G-d tells Moshe to count the clan of Merari, He simply says, "count them" (ibid.
 4:29).

-Allegorically, this is because the clan of Kehat personified the way our relationship with G-d enables us to transform reality, and the clan of Gershon personified our emotional involvement with G-d, while the clan of Merari personified the selflessness that serves as the foundation of our spiritual life.
+Allegorically, this is because the clan of Kehas personified the way our relationship with G-d enables us to transform reality, and the clan of Gershon personified our emotional involvement with G-d, while the clan of Merari personified the selflessness that serves as the foundation of our spiritual life.
 Thus, the idiom of "raising up" is not used for the clan of Merari not because of any shortcoming on their part, but because they expressed pure selflessness.
 In this aspect, they exceeded the other two clans, who personified more the active, self-assertive facets of spiritual life.